orbcode/orbuculum/README.md

 For the current development status you will need to use the `Devel` branch.
 Fixes are made on main and Devel.

-The code is in daily use now and small issues are patched as they are found.
-The software runs on Linux, OSX and Windows and the whole suite is working OK on most workloads.
-Any bugs found now will be treated as high priority issues.
+The code is in daily use and small issues are patched as they are found.
+The software runs on Linux, OSX and Windows.
+Any bugs in a release version are treated as high priority issues and are fixed on main.
 Functional enhancements will also be folded in as time permits.
 Currently progress is reasonably rapid, and patches are always welcome.

 What is it?
 ===========